-I’m afraid that we haven’t figured out the web much yet — how to use it, privacy, the implications for participation, centralization of data, the scattering of profile information, authentication, etc. I have some ideas but more questions and fears than solutions.
+We still haven't figured out the Web much — how to really use it, privacy, the implications for participation, centralization of data, the scattering of profile information, authentication, etc. Let's try and figure it out.

-So bear with me as I’m a notorious publisher/deleter of my own content and we’ll see how the rest of it goes.
+Bear with me as I'm a notorious publisher/deleter of my own content and we'll see how the rest of goes.